Processes for managing large documentation projects

-Although I’ve used points here, many times teams will use non-point sizing, such as using T-shirt sizes or dog sizes or something.
-Psychologically, it’s easier to identify and XL task versus a Small task rather than equate them with time.
+Although I’ve used points here, many times teams will use non-point sizing, such as using T-shirt sizes or dog breeds (is it a Great Dane type task or a Chihuahua).
+Psychologically, it’s easier to identify an XL task versus a small task rather than equate them with time.
 However, these non-number sizings ultimately resolve back down to points in the ticketing systems.

 Typically, each writer usually doesn’t take on more than 10-20 points per sprint.
 This provides a more practical sense of timelines and forces you to decide on priorities.
 When you realize that you can’t do everything at once, you’re forced to decide what you should work on first, and this is where prioritization comes into play.